 The bigger problem

 Suppose a bottle contains something poisonous, so a mother tells her child, “Don’t drink from this bottle.
-It’s dangerous.”
-She says that because the bottle contains something poisonous.
-Is that commandment just a test?
-Of course it isn’t.
-The mother’s commandment is actually a loving warning.
-If the child disobeys and drinks from the bottle, certainly that disobedience is a problem.
+What’s in here is dangerous.”
+Does she give the child that commandment simply to test whether he will obey her or not?
+Of course she doesn’t.
+Her commandment is actually a loving warning.
+Let’s say the child disobeys and drinks from the bottle.
+Certainly his disobedience is a problem.
 But now, because he drank from the bottle, the child is poisoned—and that’s a much bigger problem.

 This is very similar to the situation in the garden with Adam and Eve.
-The problem wasn’t just their disobedience.
+The problem wasn’t just that they had disobeyed God.
 The bigger problem was what they took in and the effect it had on them.
 And because Adam represented all mankind, what happened there affected every human being.

-But besides the tree of knowledge, another tree was also in the garden—the tree of life.
-That tree represented God, the source of life.
-God wanted man to partake of the tree of life to receive Him, the divine life.
+But in the garden was another tree—the tree of life.
+The tree of life represented God, the source of life.
+This was the tree God wanted man to partake of to receive Him, the divine life.

 As much as God deeply wanted to share His divine life with man, He wouldn’t force the man He created to eat of this tree.
 Instead, God wanted man to use his free will to choose Him.
-Man could listen to God’s warning or not.
+Man could heed God’s warning or not.
 It was up to him.

-Satan came to Eve disguised as a serpent and spoke craftily to her.
-Twisting God’s words and even speaking outright lies, he insinuated that God was withholding something good from the couple.
+Speaking craftily to Eve, Satan twisted God’s words and even lied outright, insinuating that God was withholding something good from Adam and Eve.
 He made Eve doubt God’s good heart for them.
 Genesis 3:6 tells us what happened next:

-By disobeying God, Adam and Eve took in the poisonous nature of the devil.
+Adam and Eve disobeyed God, and by that disobedience they took in the poisonous nature of the devil.
 The consequences of what they did were profound, affecting every one of us even today.

-Be sure to read the second post of this series to find out what these consequences were, how they affect our lives today, and what God did about it.
+Be sure to read the next post in this series to find out what these consequences were, how they affect our lives today, and what God did about it.